 Not all games are created equally.
 Here’s a ranking of this week’s nine Big Ten games, from 1 to 9.
 Plan accordingly.

 Can you see it?
 I can.
 It’s stratification in this crazy Big Ten title chase.
 Ohio State, Michigan State and Michigan sit atop the standings with 5-2 league marks.
 Right behind that trio are Wisconsin, Illinois and Purdue with three conference defeats.

-The Big Ten men’s basketball coaches held their weekly Monday morning Big Ten teleconference with reporters from around he league and we’ve posted the audio from each group phone interview in the post below.
+The Big Ten men’s basketball coaches held their weekly Big Ten teleconference Monday with reporters from around the league, and we’ve posted the audio from each phone interview in the post below.
 BTN.com will post these media sessions each Monday right up to the Big Ten Men’s Basketball Tournament, and all of our audio can be found in our BTN.com audio archive.